stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine
 seo_title: "#stratapp is a management consulting goldmine"
-seo_description: "#stratapp is a management consulting goldmine.
+seo_description: "#stratapp is a consulting goldmine.
 Clients remain in full control.
   Consultants open up a  whole new world for selling work.
 The big opportunity is onselling, as #stratapp provides more insights than any other tech."
-feature_image: ''
+feature_image: "/uploads/consulting landscape.jpg"

 ---
 \#stratapp is a consulting goldmine.